 Although KU already had an engineering degree program, the School of Engineering wasn't established until 1891, when the Kansas Board of Regents said "aye" and KU became home to the first school of engineering in Kansas.
 The first dean of engineering was Frank O. Marvin, a civil engineer, namesake of Marvin Hall and a guy with a great mustache.

 Over the years, degree programs in the School of Engineering have changed to fit the needs of society and trends in education.
 Mechanical engineering students are no longer expected to spend every day in the Roofs and Bridges class as they did more than 100 years ago.
 Long gone are programs in metallurgical and mining engineering.
-Currently, the school is in the final stages of developing new degree programs and concentrations in bioengineering and software engineering.
-All undergraduate degree programs are accredited through the Accreditation Board for Engineering and Technology.
+The school now offers newer degree programs and concentrations in bioengineering, information technology, project management and interdisciplinary computing.
+All undergraduate engineering degree programs are accredited through the Accreditation Board for Engineering and Technology.

 Originally, KU's architecture degree program was administered through the School of Engineering.
 In 1968, the Board of Regents allowed the university to create the School of Architecture and Urban Design.
 The close relationship that remains between the schools of Architecture and Engineering is best reflected through the rigorous architectural engineering program offered through the School of Engineering.
 Today's ARCE students continue to take Architecture studio courses and have the opportunity to pursue both a B.S. in Architectural Engineering and a Master of Architecture degree in six years of study.

 The School of Engineering has more than 100 faculty members, many of whom have achieved the honor of Fellow within their professional associations.
-Four KU faculty members have been elected to the National Academy of Engineering, and KU is the only university in the state with faculty in the Academy.
+KU is the only university in the state with faculty in the National Academy of Engineering.

 In 1978, the school established an advisory board to help the school ensure its graduates receive an education that makes them competitive in the workforce.
 The board consists of influential and sagacious people - many of them alumni - in business, industry, government and education.
 The board provides guidance in planning and organizing the school's activities and in identifying opportunities and developing resources.

-KU engineering and computer science students come from Kansas and beyond.
-In fact, engineering and computer science students represent more than 50 countries.
+KU engineering and computing students come from Kansas and beyond.
+In fact, engineering and computing students represent more than 50 countries.
 The students say they chose the KU School of Engineering for its excellent reputation, strong programs in their major, close contact with faculty, opportunities for research and student projects, affordability, quality of the facilities and friendly atmosphere.
 Women make up nearly 20 percent of the undergraduate student body and 16 percent of graduate students.

-What's in store for the next 130 years?
+What's in store for the future?
 The history is still to be written.
 What we can say is that it will include some of the best ideas ever imagined.